vippsas/vipps-psp-api/vipps-psp-api.md

 shares the encrypted card details with the PSP with [`POST:makePaymentUrl`](https://vippsas.github.io/vipps-psp-api/#/Endpoints_required_by_Vipps_from_the_PSP/makePaymentSwaggerUsingPOST).

 Vipps does _not_ call the `makePaymentUrl` if the order is not activated by the user.
 The user activates the order by either accepting/cancelling in the landing page or logging in to the app from a deeplink/landing page redirect.
+Vipps may also provide additional `makePayment` calls if the user retries a already paid order.
+In this case the second `makePayment` call should not override the result from the first.

 The PSP tries to process the payment through the acquirer and responds to the `makePayment` call with the payment request status.
 The end user receives